C2C CTF Writeups

 # _ZN6Server13send_responseEiRKNSt7__cxx1112basic_stringIcSt11char_traitsIcESaIcEEES7_

-# i can also just search for the function prelude if symbols are stripped.
+# We can also just search for the function prelude if symbols are stripped.

 # But let's assume symbols exist since it's a CTF challenge not explicitly stripped.